-Chapter 3.
-The Research of Ultralingual Practice in the Community – A 'Gentle Ethnography'
+3. The Research of Ultralingual Practice in the Community: A 'Gentle Ethnography'

-Chapter 6.
-'Al-Qur'an' - the Sacred Text and its Centrality (Mosque School A)
+6. 'Al-Qur'an': The Sacred Text and its Centrality (Mosque School A)

-Chapter 7.
-Mosque Schools in Superdiverse Settings (Mosque School B)
+7. The Qur'anic Supplementary School in a Superdiverse Setting (Mosque School B)

-Chapter 8.
-'Naat and Nasheed' – the Performance of Devotional Songs and Poetry (Mosque School C)
+8. 'Naat and Nasheed: The Performance of Devotional Songs and Poetry (Mosque School C)

-Chapter 10.
-'Binding and Shifting' – Language Continuity and Linguistic Change in Ultralingual Devotional Practices
+10. 'Binding and Shifting': Language Continuity and Linguistic Change in Ultralingual Devotional Practices